sonallux/release-script/README.md

 6. All version update hooks with the next development version (optional)
 7. `git commit` (only if previous version hook changed any files)
 8. `git push`

+<a name="release-context"></a>
+### `ReleaseContext`
+The `ReleaseContext` holds any information relevant to the current release.
+The following properties are available:
+- `version` An instance of the [`SemVer`](https://github.com/npm/node-semver) class holding the current version number
+- `git` An instance of the `Git` class holding a reference to the current git repository
+- `config` the configuration object the release script was started with.
+- `isNextDevelopmentVersion: boolean` This will only be `true` for the version update hook with the next development version, otherwise it will be `false`

 ## License